The Electric Company (2009 TV series)

 The Electric Company is an American educational children's television series produced by Sesame Workshop and developed by Karen Fowler.
 It is a reboot of the 1971 series of the same name.
-The series ran on PBS Kids Go! from January 23, 2009, to April 4, 2011 with reruns continuing on PBS until August 31, 2014.
+The series aired on PBS Kids from January 23, 2009, to April 4, 2011 with reruns continuing on PBS until August 31, 2014.
 The series also aired reruns on HBO Kids on HBO Family from January 1, 2016, until November 1, 2020, as part of HBO's deal with Sesame Workshop.
 On some services, the series is called The New Electric Company to distinguish it from the 1971–77 series.

 Premise

 The new version has similar short animations, parodies, sketches, and music videos to those seen in the original show, but each episode also features a story line designed to teach four to five vocabulary words with a mix of hip-hop or contemporary R&B-style music.

 Each story revolves around the Electric Company, a group of tween and teen literacy heroes who battle a group of neighborhood vandals dubbed the Pranksters.
 The heroes' headquarters is the Electric Diner, where their friend Shock, a beat-boxing short-order cook who also appears in the short-form segments, resides.

-In a nod to the original series, each episode's opening has a Company member call on the others to assemble by yelling "Hey, you guys!!"a line that (as yelled by Rita Moreno) led off the opening sequence of seasons two, five, and six.
-In “Scrambled Brains”, Annie announces the opening line, as her normal character had switched bodies with Lisa.
+In a nod to the original series, each episode's opening has a Company member call on the others to assemble by yelling "Hey, you guys!"a line that (as yelled by Rita Moreno) led off the opening sequence of seasons two, five, and six.
+In "Scrambled Brains", Annie announces the opening line, as her normal character had switched bodies with Lisa.
 Other nods to the original series include appearances by Paul the Gorilla and updated versions of the soft-shoe silhouette segments in which words are sounded out.

 The revival includes interactive Web elements and is promoted and extended via community-outreach projects.
 The first season consisted of 28 weekly episodes.
 A second season consisting of twelve episodes began airing on January 18, 2010.
 A third season debuted on February 7, 2011, and ended on April 4, 2011, with new Company member Marcus and new Prankster Gilda.
 Later airings of episodes omit Jessica saying the five words and went straight to the episode.